KDE/spacebar/README.md

 Spacebar is an ofono based SMS application that primarily targets Plasma Mobile.
 It depends on Qt, a few KDE Frameworks (Kirigami2, KI18n, KPeople and KContacts) and libqofono.

+# Development

 For development, you need `libqofono` and [a running ofono-phonesim](https://docs.plasma-mobile.org/Ofono.html).

+Since for development you may want to explicitly force spacebar to use phonesim, the `--modem` argument is supported by both spacebar and spacebar-daemon.
+You need to pass it the complete modem path, for example `--modem /phonesim`.

 # Architecture